NetroScript/GPU-memory-access-visualization/html/README.md

 ## More details about the used packages and their files

 All packages used in `package.json` are listed here with a short explanation (in alphabetical order).

+All packages are in the `devDependencies` section, as we are bundling everything into a single HTML file, so we do not have runtime dependencies (as those will be bundled into that file).

 * `@iconify/icons-ic`
   * Add the `icons-ic` icon set for offline use.
 A list of all available icons can be found [here](https://icon-sets.iconify.design/ic/).